SemGuS-git/semgus-git.github.io/language.md

 E ::= x | y | 0 | 1 | E + E | if B then E else E
 B ::= true | false | !B | B & B | E < E
 ```
-plus the expected semantics associated with each production.
+Additionally, it contains the semantics associated with each production.
 The resultant specification looks as
 follows:

 ```lisp